 7. Danny Antonucci and Ed, Edd n Eddy:

-“The Grim Adventures of Billy and Mandy,” known for its dark humor and unique animation style, won two Emmy Awards in 2006 and 2007 for its outstanding achievements in animation.
+The Grim Adventures of Billy and Mandy, well crafted with dark humor and its quirks of animation, managed to bag two Emmy Awards back in 2006 and 2007 for its outstanding work in animation.

 10. Dexter’s Laboratory and The Powerpuff Girls Shared Universe:

-11. Billy and Mandy Ending Message:
+11. Message in the end by Billy and Mandy

 12. Response to Chinese Ripoff of Gumball: